intro-graphics/team-project-untitled/README.md

 ## Introduction
 Everyone has played a basic version of Tetris.
-Our team wants to improve its graphics into a more moden and advanced scale.
-After a five week development, we have achieved  many features such as light and shadow effects on each block, more detailed textures on the blocks, and collision effects when two blocks touch.
-Our project demo and feature explaination will be presnted below.
+Our team wants to improve its graphics to a more modern and advanced scale.
+After a five-week development, we have achieved many features such as light and shadow effects on each block, more detailed textures on the blocks, and collision effects when two blocks touch.
+Our project demo and feature explanation will be presented below.

 ### Group members
 Jingchen Tang, Siyu Qian, Wenjie Mo, Zihao Dong